DISCLOSURE: AS AN AMAZON ASSOCIATE I EARN FROM QUALIFYING PURCHASES.

 The slow-motion is 60p with a shutter speed of 1/125, slowed down by 40 percent.
 The rest is 24p with a shutter speed of 1/50.
 These shots were done on the Sony E PZ 18-105mm lens.
 This project certainly tested the limits of the Sony a6500.

-I followed the band through practice spaces and venues, unable to bring gimbal or tripod.
+I followed the band through practice spaces and venues, unable to bring a gimbal or tripod.

-Everything is handheld and it certainly shows, however, the slow-motion footage is very usable.
-Additionally, there was plenty of dancing which made it near impossible to hold the camera still so the image stabilization was put to the test.
+Everything is handheld, and it certainly shows.
+However, the slow-motion footage is very usable.
+Additionally, plenty of dancing made it nearly impossible to hold the camera still, so the image stabilization was put to the test.

 The settings were also extremely dark, with the ISO being pushed to 8000 at times.
 Though noisy, the low light capabilities of this camera are still quite good.

-A final note is that for the performance I used autofocus.
-This made it so that I could hold the camera above my head and only need one hand.
-All things considered, the camera performed flawlessly.
+A final note is that for the performance, I used autofocus.
+This made it so I could hold the camera above my head and only need one hand.
+The camera performed flawlessly.

 Though small, the Sony a6500 packs a lot of power into its body.